 The benefits of moving to an MTD-compliant software are obvious, but there are also opportunities to develop a strategic advantage over the competition by reviewing software needs, assessing products on the market and choosing a product that helps to transform the time, money and effort spent on accounting and compliance procedures.

 Regardless of the type of business you manage, preparing for digitised VAT accounting now will put you in a stronger position to cope with further MTD initiatives, such as income tax and corporation tax.

 Please contact Matt Reid in our tax team with any questions on Making Tax Digital: email@example.com.

 Please contact Andy Fuller in our accounting team with any questions about software selection: firstname.lastname@example.org

 If you need help making your decision about which package to choose, please read our factsheet ‘Evolving your accounts system and moving to the Cloud’.

 You can also find out more about MTD for VAT on the HMRC website: https://www.gov.uk/government/collections/making-tax-digital-for-vat.

-You can find out about cloud software at our free breakfast workshop event being held by McBrides on Wednesday, 6 March.
+You can find out about MTD compatible cloud software at our free breakfast workshop event being held at our offices on Wednesday, 5 June.